Egg prices are falling after five months of price hikes

 That decision comes ahead of the spring holidays of Easter and Passover, when consumers tend to buy more eggs.
 But grocers are cautious about Easter demand this year because of concerns that still-high prices could dampen demand, according to a U.S. Department of Agriculture analysis of egg prices.

-Meanwhile, grocery stores aren't discounting eggs because they "are content to keep eggs on the shelf moving through normal attrition," according to a U.S. Department of Agriculture analysis of egg prices.
+Meanwhile, grocery stores aren't discounting eggs because they "are content to keep eggs on the shelf moving through normal attrition," the USDA analysis found.

 The avian flu outbreak has infected more than 58.5 million birds across 791 flocks in 14 states as of Tuesday, according to USDA data.
 Because infected birds must be slaughtered, the outbreak has been a major factor in higher egg prices.